bnesTech/bnesTech.github.io/_tabs/experiences.md

 ### Some featured projects selected from what bnesTech members have conducted are:

-- Korea, Air-Supported Tennis Domes: 2025
+- Korea, Air-Supported Tennis Dome: 2025
     - CFD Analysis

 - Cambodia, Cambodia-Korea Friendship Bridge: 2025